Duxfi/duxfi-contract/README.md

 A decentralized exchange (DEX) smart contract developed based on the Foundry framework, implementing Uniswap V2-like Automated Market Maker (AMM) functionality.

-**⚠️ Important**: This project runs on Sepolia testnet.
+**⚠️ Important**: This project runs on Base Sepolia testnet.
 All tokens are test tokens with no real value.
 This is an educational platform for learning DeFi concepts.

 ## Features